nathan-folsom/jotai-composition/src/article.md

 ## Wrapping Up

-Instead of the whole `Picker` component growing as we add features to it, now we just have to edit the state object; and that's a good thing!
+Instead of the whole `Picker` component growing as we add features to it, now it's just the state object that grows; and that's a good thing!
 A well organized state tree provides a lot of context and helps new eyes understand what is going on.
 Splitting components also reveals what exactly each is doing at a glance.
 As you may have noticed, all of our components are actually doing two things: Handling component logic *and* rendering html.

-For codebases that contain multiple applications, this refactor could be taken a step further to go from a web component into a truly reusable React component that exists outside of rendering.
-Write and test the component logic once and use it to build pickers with different appearances, or even with different underlying rendering engines such as mobile or command line.
+For codebases that contain multiple applications, this refactor could be taken a step further to go from a web component to a truly reusable component that is separate of rendering.
+Write and test the component logic once and use it to build pickers with different appearances, or even with different underlying rendering engines such as mobile or command line!